Data binding

-The dynamic data in WXML comes from the data of the corresponding Page.
+The dynamic data in WXML comes from the data corresponding to the Page.

 <view> {{ message }} </view>